zjy2414/zjy2414/README.md

 ### Hi there 👋

-I'm 东南dnf, a junior student majoring computer science.
+I'm 东南dnf, a student majoring computer science.

 <!--
 **zjy2414/zjy2414** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.